takoikatakotako/en.swiswiswift.com/content/post/2018-08-12/index.md

 +++
-title = "ReactNativeでボタンを表示する"
-url = "2018-08-12"
-date = "2018-08-12"
+title = "Display the button with ReactNative" url = "2018-08-12" date = "2018-08-12"
-description = "ReactNativeでボタンを表示する"
-tags = [
+description = "Display the button with ReactNative" tags = [
     "ReactNative",
 ]